Scripter17/url-cleaner/README.md

 - `remove-empty-fragment-reg-domain-blacklist`: The RegDomains to not remove an empty fragment (the #stuff at the end (but specifically just a #)) from.
 - `remove-empty-query-reg-domain-blacklist`: The RegDomains to not remove an empty query from.
 - `remove-www-subdomain-reg-domain-blacklist`: `RegDomain`s where a `www` `Subdomain` is important and thus won't have it removed.
-- `unmangle-path-is-url-blacklist`: Effectively the `no-unmangle-path-is-url` flag for the specified `Host`s.
-- `unmangle-subdomain-ends-in-reg-domain-reg-domain-blacklist`: Effectively the `no-unmangle-subdomain-ends-in-reg-domain-reg-domain-blacklist` flag for the specified `RegDomain`s.
-- `unmangle-subdomain-starting-with-www-segment-reg-domain-blacklist`: Effectively the `no-unmangle-subdomain-starting-with-www-segment` flag for the specified `RegDomain`s.
 - `unmobile-reg-domain-blacklist`: Effectively unsets the `unmobile` flag for the specified `RegDomain`s.
 - `utps`: The set of "universal tracking parameters" that are always removed for any URL with a host not in the `utp-host-whitelist` set.
 Please note that the `utps` common mapper in the default config also removes any parameter starting with any string in the `utp-prefixes` list and thus parameters starting with those can be omitted from this set.
 - `utps-reg-domain-whitelist`: RegDomains to never remove universal tracking parameters from.